-Angelina Jolie Rumor Says Actress Is ‘Forced’ To Quit Hollywood [Debunked]
+Angelina Jolie Rumor: Actress Is ‘Forced’ To Quit Hollywood Not True [Debunked]

 “She finally got her karma served to her.
 I am glad this happened.
 She got away with doing so many horrible things for many, many years,” claims Ariana-Kaelita.

-However, Gossip Cop claims the story is compete bogus.
+However, Gossip Cop claims the story is completely bogus.

 “Angelina Jolie is NOT being forced to ‘quit Hollywood’ following her divorce from Brad Pitt, despite a manufactured report.
 Gossip Cop can bust this claim.
 We’re told it’s false,” says columnist Holly Nicol, who adds that Celeb Dirty Laundry is the same website that falsely claimed Jolie dropped down to the “D-List” after she divorced Brad Pitt.